 We have supporters following the progress of this project from all over Europe, North America, and even South America.
 Their passion and enthusiasm for this project have kept our team motivated when moving forward seemed impossible.
 In 2019, we dramatically increased our following on Twitter, Instagram, and Facebook.
 With the new video content uploaded each week, we are seeing a huge jump in our YouTube followers, too.
 We began the podcast, Documentary First, which gives our friends and supporters a peek at the behind the scenes process of making The Girl Who Wore Freedom.
 We are so thankful for all the different ways we connect with the friends and fans of the project.
 Your support demonstrates there is an audience for this story.
 Please continue to share our story with your friends and family online and leave us a comment; we would love to hear from you.

 Stories are the heart of this project.
-The stories from the French survivors in Normandy inspired Christian to start this project in order to share their experiences with the world.
+The stories from the French survivors in Normandy inspired Christian to start this project and share their experiences with the world.
 From the Normans, we have learned the power behind honoring veterans by embracing their stories.
 This year we have encountered so many more stories still needing to be collected and retold.
 Looking back, we are thankful for the opportunity to share these stories on our weekly blog and everyone that volunteered to write an article.
 There are over 50 submissions from the last year, funny, sad, and inspiring.
 We invite you to take a look and consider sharing a story from your family or your service.

-5. Screenings and Feedback
+5. Focus Groups and Feedback

 “The Girl Who Wore Freedom is a touching and highly informative documentary.
 This film is a must-see for today’s generation and generations to come!”

 From the very beginning, The Girl Who Wore Freedom has been a grassroots project.
 Our team organized fundraisers, auctions, and online campaigns, which raised $100,000 in a year.
 The majority of our donors are all individuals or families, with 80% of donations being $100 or less.
 With the finish line in sight, we have the bold goal of raising the remaining $100,000.
-We are so excited to share that during the fall screenings, we have raised another $25,000 in donations.
+We are so excited to share that during our fall events, we have raised another $15,000 in donations.
 Thank you to everyone that has believed in this project and its message enough to support us financially.
 You have made this film possible and guaranteed the stories of Normandy would live on to be shared with others.
-If you like to become a donor and make a tax-deductible donation before year-end please visit our website.
+If you like to become a donor and make a tax-deductible donation before year-end, please visit our website.

 3. Volunteers and Families